 Warning: Network Tables does not connect instantly!
-If you write a script that calls initialize and immediately cond = threading.Condition() notified = [False]
+If you write a script that calls initialize and immediately tries to read from NetworkTables, you will almost certainly not be able to read any data.

 The key is specifying the correct server hostname.
 See the above section on robot configuration for this.